dacadeorg/near-development-101/content/near101_chapter_1_Rust.md

 }
 ```

-`get_product` method has just one parameter `id`, which is the key of the product we want to retrieve.
+`get_product` method has one parameter `id`, which is the key of the product that we want to retrieve.

 The return type of the method is `Option<String>`, since we can return either a product name or `null` (`None` will be translated to `null` where product is not found) if the product doesn't exist.